wehs7661/MetaD_EXE_TestSys/Tutorials/REAMD.md

-A quick tutorial of PLUMED
+A quick tutorial about the basics of PLUMED
 ============================
 ## 1. Post-simulation data analysis
 Using `plumed driver`, we can perform post-simulation data analysis on an MD simulation, no matter if PLUMED was used to run the simulation.
 Specifically, in folder `Analysis`, there are the following files: